Akerman/campnewlywed/content/details.md

 **Other Important Details**
 &#11045; Get acquainted with the camp with a [Camp Louise Map](https://www.campnewlywed.com/map.png) and see the various venues for our Wedding Day.
-&#11045; Get prepared for the wedding and whole weekend with a Camp Newlywed Packing List *(coming soon)*
+&#11045; Get prepared for the wedding and for the whole weekend with a [Camp Newlywed Packing List](https://www.campnewlywed.com/packing_list.pdf).